One Knoxville SC

 One Knoxville Sporting Club is an American soccer team based in Knoxville, Tennessee, that competes in USL League One, the third tier of the United States soccer league system.
-They play their home matches at Covenant Health Park, a multi-use stadium designed for soccer and baseball, alongside the Knoxville Smokies, a minor league baseball team for the Chicago Cubs.
+The team plays their home matches at Covenant Health Park, a multi-use stadium designed for soccer and baseball, alongside the Knoxville Smokies, a minor league baseball team for the Chicago Cubs.

 History

 USL League Two

 The club was initially unveiled as Knox Pro Soccer starting as a semi-professional USL League Two club with the goal to eventually move to the professional USL League One in the future.
 The official name for the team, One Knoxville Sporting Club, was announced on July 15, 2021.
 The official crest for the team, designed by artist Matthew Wolff, was unveiled on August 19, 2021.
 Mark McKeever was appointed as the club's first ever head coach on January 13, 2021.

 The team made their USL2 debut on May 14, 2022 hosting Asheville City SC, where they were defeated by a score of 2–1 in front of 2200 spectators.
 They recorded their first victory in their next match on May 17, defeating the Tri-Cities Otters by a score of 1–0.
 In their inaugural season, they won the South Central Division, with an 11–1–2 record, advancing to the playoffs.
 After winning their first two playoff rounds, the club was defeated by North Carolina Fusion U23 in the South Conference Finals (league quarterfinals).